Notes on the Geography of Tanzania: Colonial Dar es Salaam

-The British moved ponderously toward independence and in their later years maintained a legislative assembly housed in a building paid for by a wealthy local Indian merchant.
+The British moved ponderously toward independence and in their later years maintained a legislative assembly housed in a building paid for by a wealthy Indian merchant.

-At the entrance.
+The entrance has this plaque.
 Twining, a former soldier who arrived here in 1949 from British North Borneo, was governor for nine years, an unusually long term.
 The DNB suggests that he wasted a great deal of time trying to carry out the Colonial Office's mandate of moving toward independence while working to "entrench the position of the white minorities."

 The legislative chamber, empty these days.

 On a wall, a lineup of local dignitaries.